-TL;DR – A Lifetime ISA is a specific type of ISA that can only be used for two purposes:
+A lifetime ISA is a specific type of ISA that can only be used for two purposes:

-As with any ISA, it is a tax-free wrapper, which means any interest or earnings you money makes is free from interest.
-Nice.
+As with any ISA, it is a tax-free wrapper, which means any interest or earnings your money makes is free from interest.
+Nice

-Even nicer still is that the Government will put in 25% of what you do, up to a maximum of £1,000 per year.
+Even nicer still is that the government will put in 25% of what you do, up to a max of £1,000 per year.